 But what is more impressive is that it is very quiet, that you won’t have to be bothered anymore by the noise of the garage door.

 The garage door opener also has an extension kit for garage doors that are up to 8 feet tall.
 In terms of weight, this unit can lift a mind-boggling 550 pounds.

 The direct drive design also features just one moving part.
 This means that maintenance won’t be a problem, unlike in other garage door opener types.

 This unit also has two remote controls and a wall panel for closing and opening the doors, as well as operating the lights.
-The controls are very similar to those of the Genie garage door opener.
+The controls are very similar to those of the Craftsman garage door opener.

 The major complaint that users have with this garage door opener is that it isn’t the fastest when it comes to opening the doors.
 The rate by which it lifts the garage door will test your patience, to say the least.
 It is also quite expensive, although that is expected because of the capacity of this garage opener.

 A garage door opener may seem like an impractical addition to your garage at first, but you must consider the convenience and peace of mind it affords you.
 Those are two good reasons enough to buy a garage door opener and ditch your old, manual garage door.

 With a garage door opener, you no longer have to worry about burglars potentially breaking into your house through the garage.

 You don’t have to go down your car, open the garage door, go back to your vehicle and then go down again to close the doors.
 It’s very convenient, to say the least.

 With the numerous garage door openers in the market today, you have lots of options to choose from.
 You can settle for a chain drive garage door opener if you have a limited budget, but if you’re concerned about the noise, you can buy a belt drive or screw drive system.